kinde-oss/infrastructure/README.md

 `createKindeAPI` - Create handler to call the Kinde management SDK

+`denyPlanSelection` - Deny a plan selection change

+`denyPlanCancellation` - Deny cancellion of a plan

 `getM2MToken` - Get a m2m token, this will cache for the lifespan of the token for other workflows to use

 ### Custom Pages Methods